maxpoletaev/django-micro/README.rst

     def print_hello(cmd, **options):
         cmd.stdout.write('Hello, Django!')

 Unfortunately the ``command`` decorator uses a few dirty hacks for commands registration.
-But everything works be fine if you don't think about it ;)
+But everything works fine if you don’t think about it ;)

 Custom template tags